RandomMeas

 RandomMeas.get_trace_momentsMethod

-get_trace_moments(shadows::Vector{<:AbstractShadow}, kth_moments::Vector{Int}; O::Union{Nothing, MPO}=nothing)
+get_trace_moments(shadows::Vector{<:AbstractShadow}, kth_moments::Vector{Int}; O::Union{Nothing, MPO}=nothing, compute_cov::Bool=false, compute_renyi::Bool=false)

 Wrapper function.
 Compute multiple trace moments from a vector of shadow objects by reshaping the vector into a 2D array.